 Make An Appointment

-All research inquiries and appointments requests must be made online using the Inquiry & Appointment Form below.
+All research inquiries and appointments must be made online by filling out and submitting the Public Research Agreement and Waiver below.
+For questions, email Collections at email@example.com.
 A staff member or Collections Committee member will contact the researcher within two weeks of receiving the inquiry and appointment request.
-If you have additional questions, please contact firstname.lastname@example.org.

 We encourage researchers to make their inquiry as specific as possible, including deadlines and record information, in order to best assist the researcher’s needs.
 Appointments to view and examine material first-hand are generally made available on Tuesdays and Thursdays, although arrangements may be made for alternative times.